omerunlusoy/PolliVidis-Neural-Pollen-Classification/README.md

 CS 491/2 Senior Design Project (Pollen Classification with Deep Learning)

+Along with the developments in machine learning, most systems in natural sciences are transforming into automated models.
+Nevertheless, currently there is no available model to identify pollen species for palynology, the branch of biology which examines pollens.
+There are millions of people having seasonal pollen allergies.
+However, weather reports supply limited information on pollen densities in the air regionally due to the lack of such automation.
+PolliVidis offers automation for pollen analysis with a deep learning architecture to classify and count pollen species in a sample.
+Moreover, PolliVidis offers a Pollen Map where every analysis shows up to create an accumulated regional pollen density information.

 ### Group Members
   - Ömer Ünlüsoy 	        - 21702136
   - Elif Gamze Güliter    - 21802870